capriok/WorkPoints/README.md

 ## Usage

-Install the extension, You may need to change your keyboard shortcuts within VSCode.
+Install the extension, the following shotcuts should be assigned after installation.
+Set the shortcuts manually if not.
 * Press <kbd>F1</kbd> and search for `Open Key`.
 * Choose `Preferences: Open Keyboard Shortcuts`.

-* Set the following commands to these shortcuts, or anything you wish.
+* Set the following commands to these shortcuts, or oany other shortcut.
-* Find `workpoints.setpoint`, assign this to `Ctrl + Shift + /`
+* Find `workpoints.setpoint`, assign this to `Ctrl + Shift + /`.
-* Find `workpoints.prevpoint`, assign this to `Ctrl + <`
+* Find `workpoints.prevpoint`, assign this to `Ctrl + <`.
-* Find `workpoints.nextpoint`, assign this to `Ctrl + >`
+* Find `workpoints.nextpoint`, assign this to `Ctrl + >`.

 ## Features

-* Multiple files with corresponding Workpoint values
+* Multiple files with corresponding workpoint values.
-* Add and remove Workpoints easily with one shortcut
+* Add and remove workpoints easily with one shortcut.
-* Quickly Cycle through Workpoints in numerical order
+* Quickly cycle through workpoints in numerical order.
-* Status Bar item when clicked, shows all Workpoints in active file
+* Status bar item, see and remove existing workpoints.

 ## Questions

 **The Extension is not working properly**

-You must assign the keyboard shortcuts mentioned above in the `Usage` step.
+You may have to assign the keyboard shortcuts mentioned above in the `Usage` step.

 ## Changelog

-See the [changelog](https://github.com/mrmlnc/vscode-scss/blob/master/cahgnelog.md) for release version logs.
+See the [changelog](https://github.com/mrmlnc/vscode-scss/blob/master/changelog.md) for release version logs.

 ## License